 What’s a Specialization?

-UW specializations are a chance for students to develop focused skill and competency in high-demand areas as they learn from expert instructors.
-These programs require less time commitment than earning a certificate or a degree — specializations can be completed in just three to six months.
+UW specializations are a chance for students to develop focused skills and competencies in high-demand areas as they learn from expert instructors in a convenient, online format.

-“We’ve designed UW specializations so adult learners can fit world-class education into their busy lives,” says Sandra Janusch, assistant vice provost of international and academic programs for UW Continuum College.
+“We’ve designed UW specializations so adult learners can fit world-class education into their busy lives,” says Sandra Janusch, associate vice provost of international and academic programs for UW Continuum College.
 “These specialized skills can give our graduates the edge they want to stand out in the job market and make a greater impact in today’s changing professional landscape.”

 Employers: Skills and Specializations Wanted